-Over the last few years, the Agoa sanctuary has collected a certain amount of data on cetaceans.
-These data have been acquired by the sanctuary (via various campaigns at sea, the installation of acoustic tags as well as the collection of opportunistic data, etc.) but also by local actors (associations, research consultancies, private groups, etc.).
+Over the past few years, the Agoa Sanctuary has collected a number of data on cetaceans.
+These data have been acquired by the sanctuary (via various campaigns at sea, the installation of acoustic beacons and the census of opportunistic data...) but also by local actors (associations, research departments, private groups...).

-A more detailed study of these data has revealed feeding, resting and socialising areas for several marine mammal species.
-With the aim of obtaining more robust results, the Agency is asking the Shelltone Whale Project to make use of its data and knowledge on the subject.
-This project will be carried out within the framework of a master?s degree course that will start in January.
+A more detailed study of these data made it possible to identify feeding, resting and socialization areas for several species of marine mammals.
+In order to obtain more robust results, the Agency is asking the Shelltone Whale Project to enhance its data and knowledge on the subject.
+This project will be carried out as part of a master's internship starting in January.

-This information, assembled in databases, is then analysed and stored at the Marine Protected Areas Centre, and these observations will eventually provide a visual of the state of affairs in the part of the sanctuary where the Shelltone Whale Project operates, the leeward coast of Guadeloupe, from Deshaies to Basse Terre.
+This information, assembled in data banks, is then analysed and stored at the centre of the marine protected areas.
+These observations will eventually provide a visual overview of the state of play in the part of the sanctuary where the Shelltone Whale Project operates, the leeward coast of Guadeloupe, from Deshaies to Basse Terre.

-The objective of the Agoa sanctuary is to guarantee a favourable conservation status for marine mammals by protecting them and their habitats from the direct or indirect, proven or potential negative impacts of human activities.
+The objective of the Agoa Sanctuary is to ensure a favourable conservation status for marine mammals by protecting them and their habitats from the direct or indirect, proven or potential negative impacts of human activities.

-The Agoa sanctuary carries out actions aimed at better understanding and protecting marine mammals and their habitats while promoting harmonious cohabitation between human activities and animals.
+The Agoa Sanctuary carries out actions to better understand and protect marine mammals and their habitats while promoting a harmonious cohabitation between human and animal activities.

-Animals are much more intelligent than we ever thought?
-Regularly, discoveries are made that shed light on their sensitivity, their capacity for emotion, their generosity, their solidarity and, dare we say it, their wisdom.
+Animals are much more intelligent than we ever thought...
+Regularly, discoveries are made that enlighten us about their sensitivity, their emotional capacity, their generosity, their solidarity and, dare we say it, their wisdom.

-Seven brilliant minds with exceptional backgrounds take us into the fascinating world of animal intelligence.
-Thanks to them, you will discover the incredible powers of whale song, which boosts the protein content of plankton, and you will see, with the bonobos, that laughter is not unique to humans.
+Seven brilliant spirits, with exceptional journeys, take us to this fascinating universe of animal intelligence.
+Thanks to them, you will discover the incredible powers of whale songs that boost the protein content of the plankton, you will see, with the bonobos, that laughter is not the only thing that makes man laugh.
 You will understand that you can manage a team by taking inspiration from schools of fish.
-You will see that ants invented agriculture long before humans did.
+You'll see that ants invented agriculture long before man...

-These examples, and many others, show us that the supremacy of man over animals is a pure fiction and that, better still, animals are perhaps the salvation of humanity through their capacity for survival and adaptation.
+These examples, and many others, show us that the supremacy of man over animals is pure fiction and that, better still, animals are perhaps the lifeline of humanity through their ability to survive and adapt.

-Let us reinvent our relationship with animals, our survival depends on it!
+Let's reinvent our relationship with the animal, our survival depends on it!

 This book is available here : Larousse

-INTERNSHIP AGREEMENT BETWEEN THE UNIVERSITY OF THE WEST INDIES IN POINTE À PITRE AND THE SHELLTONE WHALE PROJECT
+INTERNSHIP AGREEMENT BETWEEN THE UNIVERSITY OF THE WEST INDIES AT PITRE AND THE SHELLTONE WHALE PROJECT

-We welcome Ms Océanne Amaya Cipollini, a student in L3 life and earth sciences, biology of organisms and ecosystems.
+We receive Ms. Océanne Amaya Cipollini, student in L3 life and earth sciences, biology of organisms and ecosystems.

 Internship subject: photo identification and acoustic observation of cetaceans, ethology and study of marine mammals in the Agoa sanctuary, from Deshaies to Basse Terre.